philip-brohan/offline_assimilation/docs/da_for_ds.rst

    MSLP at Stornoway, before and after assimilating the Fort William observation.

    Scatter plots of 20CRv3 ensemble pressures at Stornoway against ensemble pressures at Fort William, at 6pm on 22nd October 1903.
 The Stornoway pressures are adjusted by fitting a linear regression (left plot) and then removing the fit from each value (right plot).
-We can do :doc:`the same for the London pressures<analyses/DA_exposition/before+after_london>`, but in that case the adjustment will make much less difference, as the fit line has a smaller slope. (:doc:`Figure source.<analyses/DA_exposition/before+after>`)
+We can do :doc:`the same for the London pressures <analyses/DA_exposition/before+after_london>`, but in that case the adjustment will make much less difference, as the fit line has a smaller slope. (:doc:`Figure source <analyses/DA_exposition/before+after_stornoway>`).

 |

-To assimilate the Fort William observation, we apply the same process illustrated above for Stornoway to each grid-point in the reanalyis field:
+To fully assimilate the Fort William observation, we apply the same process illustrated above for Stornoway, to each grid-point in the reanalyis field:

 |